canonical/k8s-snap/docs/src/tutorial/kubectl.md

 sudo k8s kubectl delete pods -l app=nginx
 ```

-The above command deletes all pods in the cluster that are labeled with
+The above command deletes all pods in the cluster that are labelled with
 `app=nginx`.

 You'll notice the original 3 pods will have a status of `Terminating` and 3 new